Cannabis in Malta: Medical cannabis

 Sativex was approved for prescription use in 2015.
 As of July 2017, however, no patients have been treated with it.

 In March 2018, the Maltese president signed into law legislation approving medical cannabis with a prescription, though the legislation did not detail which specific conditions would merit the use of cannabis.

 Recreational cannabis

-On 18 February 2021, Prime Minister Robert Abela announced plans to introduce a law that would legalise possession of a small amount of cannabis and plants for personal use.
+On 18 February 2021, the Maltese Prime Minister Robert Abela announced plans to introduce a law that would legalise possession of a small amount of cannabis and plants for personal use.